 Blogs and personal websites

 Did your Google search turn up a bit wonky?
-If your top results are a bit random, like your high school track and field times or the 57 pins you saved to a Gilmore Girls Pinterest board, creating your own website is a great way to start ranking for stuff that’s relevant to your goals.
+If your top results are random, like your high school track and field times or the 57 pins you saved to a Gilmore Girls Pinterest board, creating your own website is a great way to start ranking for stuff that’s relevant to your goals.
 For example, Bri Seeley is a life coach, author, and speaker.
 When you search her name, her website is not only the top result, but it occupies the top six search results before you even get to any of her social media accounts.

 Once you’re on her site, she uses a minimal, yet bold hero image to share her main message.
 Every other section of the website is working to showcase a different aspect of her services, including coaching, speaking, and events.
 She uses tons of first-hand testimonials and each page ends in some sort of call to action, whether it’s to learn more about her or sign up for her newsletter.

-Her blog is filled with content related to her business and retains the same minimal look as the rest of the site, she even keeps the pink from her scarf in the color of theses CTAs.
+Her blog is filled with content related to her business and retains the same minimal look as the rest of the site, she even keeps the pink from her scarf in the color of the CTAs.
 Having a blog is a great way to gain authority in a particular space and if you optimize each post for search engines, it’s an equally great way to introduce yourself to new people that are interested in your area of expertise.

 Tip: If you have a pretty common name and didn’t turn up in your own search results, consider using your middle initial or a nickname on all your “official” accounts.